Whatsapp Icon

 • Atypical Cells: Atypical cells are slightly abnormal but not necessarily cancerous.
 Their presence suggests that further testing is needed to determine the cause of these cell changes.

-• Suspicious: When cells appear questionable but not definitively cancerous, the result is often labeled as suspicious.
+• Suspicious: When cells appear questionable but not definitively cancerous, the result is often labelled as suspicious.
 Like atypical cells, additional tests are usually required to make a clearer diagnosis.

 • Malignant Cells: Malignant cells are cancerous.
 If your test shows malignant cells, it means that lung cancer or another type of cancer is present.